-We will be a "controlled company" within the meaning of the NASDAQ Capital Market rules and, as a result, will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
+We are a "controlled company" within the meaning of the NASDAQ Capital Market rules and, as a result, qualify for exemptions from certain corporate governance requirements.
 You will not have the same protections afforded to shareholders of companies that are subject to such requirements.

-After completion of this Offering, Mr. Zhitao He, through Hangzhou Lianluo, Hyperfinite Galaxy Holding Limited, and Digital Grid will continue to control a majority of the voting power of our outstanding Common Shares.
-As a result, we will be a "controlled company" within the meaning of NASDAQ's corporate governance standards.
+Currently and after completion of this Offering, Mr. Zhitao He, through Hangzhou Lianluo, Hyperfinite Galaxy Holding Limited, and Digital Grid, is and will continue to control a majority of the voting power of our outstanding Common Shares.
+As a result, we are and will continue to be a "controlled company" within the meaning of NASDAQ's corporate governance standards.
 Under these rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company."
 For so long as we remain a controlled company under this definition, we are permitted to elect to rely on certain exemptions from corporate governance rules, including: